Civil Wars (The Legend of Korra): Ratings

+Critical response

 In IGN, Max Nicholson appreciated the series setting up the conflict between the Water Tribes and considered that the story of Aang's and Katara's children "stole the show".
 He described the subplot about Mako, Bolin and his troubled romance with Eska as weak, as did Emily Guendelsberger, who, writing for The A.V.
 Club, also felt that the world-building and the character interactions were less developed than in the first season.

 At TV.com, Noel Kirkpatrick also described Bolin's scenes as "obligatory 'Oh, we need some humor here' moments" rather than integral parts of the plot, and noted that the pacing felt slow at times because of the amount of setup the plot required, but appreciated the increased development of Korra's character as she faces conflicting loyalties, as well as "another wrinkle of modernization in Korra coming into play" by portraying economic interests as a driver of conflict through Varrick.
 He also appreciated the nuanced depiction of the dysfunctional relationship among Aang's children, and the less than perfect picture it painted of the later life of the previous series's young hero.